 The numbers are in and they are very concerning:

-- 38.4 million Americans have diabetes (29.7 million diagnosed and 8.7 undiagnosed)
+- 38.4 million Americans have Type 2 Diabetes (29.7 million diagnosed and 8.7 undiagnosed).

-- 97.6 million Americans (18 years or older) have prediabetes (1)
+- 97.6 million Americans (18 years or older) have Prediabetes (1).

 What is Prediabetes?

-Prediabetes is a condition characterized by blood sugar levels that are higher than normal, but not high enough to be diagnosed with Type 2 Diabetes (diabetes mellitus).
+Prediabetes is a condition characterized by blood sugar levels that are higher than normal, but not high enough to be diagnosed with Type 2 Diabetes (Diabetes Mellitus).
 Prediabetes therefore increases one’s risk of developing Type 2 Diabetes, Heart Disease and Stroke.
 (2)

 Do You Have Prediabetes?

-There are usually no symptoms when you are prediabetic, so you may be have the condition and not know it.
+There are usually no symptoms when you are prediabetic, so you may have the condition and not know it.
 To find out if you are prediabetic, complete a short quiz at DoIHavePrediabetes.org.

 There Is Hope

-The National Diabetes Prevention Program (National DPP)
+The National Diabetes Prevention Program

-- Group meetings for a year (weekly for 6 months, then monthly for 6 months)
+- Group meetings for a year (weekly for 6 months, then bi-monthly for 6 months).

-- Support and encouragement with your journey
+- Support and encouragement with your journey.

-- Partnership with a trained DPP Lifestyle Coach
+- Partnership with a trained DPP Lifestyle Coach like myself.

-- An approved and tested curriculum (2)
+- An approved and tested curriculum (2).

 References